Equal-Vote/rcv-analysis/README.md

 The outputs have also been posted as a [google spreadsheet](https://docs.google.com/spreadsheets/d/1iMa8Gw6-7Nu06JMKAstaMd7U3GwrCSUn3hfHoepCUAw/edit?usp=sharing)

-## 10-25-2023
+## 2023-10-25

 I collected all the single and sequential irv datafiles and ran single winner irv on all of them.

-There were 455 elections in the dataset, however Easthampton_11022021_Mayor, and Payson_Citycouncil 1-3 were bugged, and I added Aspen manually, so the final number was still 452
+There were initially 455 bug several elections were bugged (Easthampton_11022021_Mayor, Payson_Citycouncil 1-3 were bugged, and Vineyard tab 1-2), and I manually added Aspen, so the final number was 448 (there's still 2 unaccounted for, not sure where those went)

 It assumed the following settings, individual elections require different settings, but these will hopefully be close enough for a starting point